DEFI-COLaF/LADaS/AnnotationGuide.md

 ## GraphicZone
 ### 1. Definition
 GraphicZone: a zone containing any type of graphic element, from purely ornamental information to information consubstantial to the text (e.g. full-page paintings, line-fillers, marginal drawings, figures, etc.).
 Captions and text contained by the image, if there are any, are part of this zone.
+The elements contained in a graphicZone must be GraphicZone:Elements.
 ### 2. Subtypes
    Values used:
    - GraphicZone:Head: GraphicZone's main caption (usually, in scientific paper, the part preceded by Figure X:)